airswap/airswap-protocols/protocols/swap/MIGRATION.md

 struct Order {
-  uint256 nonce;        // Unique per order and should be sequential uint256 expiry;       // Expiry in seconds since 1 January 1970 Party maker;          // Party to the trade that sets terms Party taker;          // Party to the trade that accepts terms Party affiliate;      // Party compensated for facilitating (optional) Signature signature;  // Signature of the order
+  uint256 nonce;        // Unique per order and should be sequential uint256 expiry;       // Expiry in seconds since 1 January 1970 Party signer;         // Party to the trade that sets terms Party sender;         // Party to the trade that accepts terms Party affiliate;      // Party compensated for facilitating (optional) Signature signature;  // Signature of the order
 }